Vincent Sanford: Professional career

 Sanford is known for his ability to hit the midrange shot with a variety of pull-ups and floaters.

-On July 29, 2020, he has signed with Élan Béarnais of the French LNB Pro A. Sanford averaged 13.6 points, 3.3 rebounds, and 2.5 assists per game.
+On July 29, 2020, he signed with Élan Béarnais of the French LNB Pro A. Sanford averaged 13.6 points, 3.3 rebounds, and 2.5 assists per game.
 On July 17, 2021, he signed with Victoria Libertas Pesaro of the Lega Basket Serie A.

+On September 3, 2023, he signed with Hapoel Galil Elyon of the Israeli Basketball Premier League.